AugustRush/ARCoreData/README.md

 * Encryption

-* Fixed bugs
+* Fix bugs

 ## TL;DR:
-there have more methods i have created for you, you can see it in my Demo project after. this library also worked in swift fine !
+there have more methods I have created, you can see it in the Demo project after.
+This library also works in Swift!